djeada/Git-Notes/notes/12_git_server.md

-## Setting Up Your Own Git Server
+## Git Server

-Creating your own Git server offers increased control, enhanced security, and a tailor-made environment for your repositories.
-It's a great alternative to relying on services like GitHub or GitLab, especially for personal projects or within an organization.
-Here's an expanded guide to set up a Git server on a Debian-based system.
+Setting up your own Git server provides several benefits compared to relying on hosted platforms:

+- **Increased Control**: You decide where your repositories are stored and how they are accessed.
+- **Enhanced Security**: Limit outside access and define strict access policies on your own server.
+- **Customization**: Integrate your repositories with custom deployment scripts or CI/CD pipelines tailored to your workflow.
+- **Scalability**: Grow your server as your number of projects or developers increases.

+Below is a high-level diagram of how various Git clients interact with a central bare repository:

 ```
 +-------------------+              +-------------------+